phl8kn/Auth0Example/README.md

 # Auth0Example

-Frontend Tech Challenge prepared by Phill Aitken for Laurent Parent and [Wellthon](http://www.wellthon.com).
+Frontend Tech Challenge prepared by Phill Aitken for Laurent Parenteau and [Wellthon](http://www.wellthon.com).

 See a live demo [here](https://youtu.be/QBt5-Dulbek).